Express an interest

 University College Dublin

 While providing a broad business foundation, this programme also examines contemporary issues of importance to the financial services industry.
 A key feature of this programme is that it merges academic knowledge with relevant professional skills and has been developed by both industry and academic subject leaders.
-Different modules involve various delivery approaches from a combination of eLearning and workshops to full days of lectures.

 Who is this programme for?